Functional Programming Isn't the Answer

 We can’t stop at functional.
 We can’t pat ourselves on the back just because we wrote “purely functional” code.
 We can’t ignore “non-functional” programming techniques, including whole other paradigms like logic programming and reactive programming.

-Every technique has to be measured on its own, independent of weather or not it’s “functional”.
+Every technique has to be measured on its own, independent of whether or not it’s “functional”.

 In future posts, I hope to talk more about comprehensibility, dig into some meaty examples, and rant against monads (which I believe are often an anti-pattern in functional programming).